 Drayton consists of 7 claims located in the Patricia Mining Division of Ontario, near Sioux Lookout.
 Geochemical and geological characteristics suggest the property is prospective for Archean gold vein and other styles of mineralization.

-Pursuant to an option agreement with Group Ten Metals Inc. ("Group Ten"), Group Ten has the right to acquire a 100% interest in the property via the issuance of common shares over a period of six years.
-Upon completion of the earn-in, the Company would retain a 1% NSR.
+Pursuant to an option agreement with Group Ten Metals Inc. ("Group Ten"), Group Ten acquired the property.
+The Company retains a 1% NSR.